openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: The date menu.
    :align: center

-Now select the :code:`Data Sources (SRC)` you’d like.
+Now select the :code:`Data Sources (SRC)` you'd like.
 Here, select the **Landsat L8 & L8 T2** option.
 The color of the label turns brown once it has been selected.Then click :code:`Done`.

 -   **L8** began operating in 2012 and is continuing to collect data
 -   **L7** began operating in 2001, but has a scan-line error that can be problematic for dates between 2005-present